CodyTolene/Flipper-Zero-Development-Toolkit/README.md

    ```
    This includes the Flipper Zero firmware library for your project (you can update it to a custom firmware if needed).
 9. If Visual Studio Code shows import errors after saving the above settings from step 8, run the build script (see step 10) to resolve them.
-10. You can now perform various tasks within Visual Studio Code using Ctrl+Shift+B or "Terminal -> Run Task."
+10. It should now be possible perform various tasks within Visual Studio Code using Ctrl+Shift+B or "Terminal -> Run Task."
 Alternatively, you can use [uFBT][link-ufbt] scripts in the terminal.
 Here are some useful commands to get started:
     | Command | Description |
     | ------------- | -------------------------------------------------- |
     | `ufbt cli` | Starts a CLI session with the Flipper Zero device. |